Periodic deposit

-Periodic deposit is the investment made in form of equal deposits over a time period regularly.
+A periodic deposit is an investment made in the form of equal deposits over a regular time period.
 Each deposit recurs after a time interval.
-Such an investment is made to achieve a pre-planned financial objective and/or when the capital to invest is less.
+Such an investment is made to achieve a pre-planned financial objective and/or when the available capital to invest is limited.

 In simpler words, periodic deposit is a deposit recurring on a periodic basis.
-Investment is made over the period, grows over the period and matures at the end of the period.
+Investments are made over the period, grow over the period and mature at the end of the period.

 Real world example

-John is planning investment for his retirement.
+John is planning investments for his retirement.
 He has decided to invest an amount of US$150.00 per pay check over a period of 30 years.
 He receives his pay check twice every month.
 The interest rate expected is 10% per annum with quarterly compounding.